GoingOffRoading/Ollama-on-Kubernetes-w-Nvidia-GPU/README.md

     From the link in step 1, I used `sudo ubuntu-drivers install` and let Ubuntu sort it out.
 I had a buggy time trying to get the `-server` and `-server -open` drivers to work, but the regular desktop driver worked great.

+* What GPU was this tested with?

+    PNY Nvidia RTX2000

 # Future

 - [ ] Setup a PV/PVC